Mother and Baby Homes Commission of Investigation: Restorative recognition and action plan

+While most aspects of the action plan were welcomed, the payment scheme was heavily criticised by survivors' groups for only including those who had been in a Mother and Baby Home for longer than six months, and then only if they had been in certain named homes - the scheme does not cover all of them.
+The Irish Council for Civil Liberties claimed that over 40% of survivors would be excluded.

+Criticisms

 Following publication of the final report, survivors sought access to their own records by making Subject Access Requests (SARs) to the Department of Health.
 This resulted in forms used by the Commission to compile their report from witness testimony being shown to be unfit for purpose, according to survivors and their families.
 The daughter of one survivor said that it was "incomprehensible that options such as rape, incest, extra-marital and casual encounter are included under 'current relationship status' without anyone saying this is an issue.
 Also, it shows they never expected this to get into the public domain.
 In what world is rape or incest a relationship status?"

 Some of those who received access to their records claim that material on their file was forged.
 For example, one survivor was given a letter from her file, in June 2021, that was purportedly written by her, thanking Ard Mhuire Mother and Baby Home for their help.
 She denies ever writing such a letter, and points out phrasing in the letter she would never have used.

 In July 2021, it was announced that two test judicial review cases were being taken by Mother and Baby Home survivors Philomena Lee and Mary Harney.
 Their cases seek to quash elements of the Commission's final report, with Lee's court submission stating "numerous findings of the Commission in its final report which are at odds with the testimony of [Lee] provided on affidavit to the Commission."
 The Commission did not provide Lee with a draft or extract, as required by section 34 of the Commissions of Investigation Act 2004.
-A third case taken by Mari Steed seeks to quash that part of the Commission's finding that there was no evidence any child was harmed by vaccine trials carried out at the institutions.
-The cases are due to be heard in late 2021.
+A third case taken by Mari Steed sought to quash that part of the Commission's finding that there was no evidence any child was harmed by vaccine trials carried out at the institutions.
+The cases were heard in late 2021.
+On 17 December 2021, the High Court issued its judgement, declaring that the Commission of Investigation had treated survivors unlawfully.